Duke Collaborative Offices Involved in Clinical Research

 The OSP safeguards project funds, maximizes the University’s cash flow position, maintains good relations with sponsoring agencies and University personnel, facilitates the progress of sponsored projects for principal investigators and department administrators, and establishes fund codes.

 RCC serves as the primary resource for financial research compliance management, providing oversight and guidance to the university research community in the management of sponsored projects funding and the interpretation and communication of policy.

-The SOM Compliance Office ensures that the Schools of Medicine and Nursing conduct activities, whether related to education, research or clinical, in a manner that is both consistent with regulatory, statutory and common law, and reflective of the highest ethical standards.
+The Office of Audit, Risk and Compliance ensures that the Schools of Medicine and Nursing conduct activities, whether related to education, research or clinical, in a manner that is both consistent with regulatory, statutory and common law, and reflective of the highest ethical standards.